Friends of Technology is an IT base firm which seeks to empower both the youth and adults through ICT

 Last year, the music streaming service was valued at around $700 million, meaning that this could be Twitter’s most expensive purchase yet.
 Here’s a guide to understanding why it matters:

-The self-described “YouTube for audio” has become a platform for emerging artists, brands, and others to build a fan base.
-Barack Obama has shared speeches there; the popular music site Pitchfork has its own podcast on SoundCloudand some comedians even host their own audio series there.
+has shared speeches there; the popular music site Pitchfork has its own podcast on SoundCloud; and some comedians even host their own audio series there.

-Not to mention that musicians of all genres use SoundCloud to premiere music, including hip-hop royalty like Beyoncé and Drake
+Not to mention that musicians of all genres use SoundCloud to premiere music, including hip-hop royalty like Beyoncé and Drake.

 All this activity has helped tracks uploaded to SoundCloud get more play on Twitter than any other music-streaming service, even Spotify.